-In June 2021, the Fund received the final Revenue Agent's Report ("RAR") from the Internal Revenue Service ("IRS") for the 2016 and 2017 tax years, which resulted in additional taxes of approximately \$17.7 million and estimated interest of approximately \$2.8 million.
+In June 2021, the Fund received the final Revenue Agent's Report ("RAR") from the IRS for the 2016 and 2017 tax years, which resulted in additional taxes of approximately \$17.7 million and estimated interest of approximately \$2.8 million.
 The RAR reflected the previously disclosed IRS draft Notice of Proposed Adjustment ("NOPA") reflecting proposed increases in the associated tax liability of approximately \$78.5 million for the 2017 tax year.
-The Fund paid the \$20.5 million during the six months ended June 30, 2021 and has filed an amended return requesting a full refund of the \$20.5 million.
+The Fund paid \$20.5 million of this amount during the year ended December 31, 2021 and has filed an amended return requesting a full refund of the \$20.5 million.
 The Fund expects this will result in administrative settlement discussions with the IRS Independent Office of Appeals ("IRS Appeals").
-If the Fund is unable to resolve the issues relating to this refund claim with IRS Appeals on an acceptable basis, the Fund plans to pursue judicial remedies, which may include a complaint in federal district court or the United States Court of Federal Claims.
+If the Fund is unable to resolve the issues relating to this refund claim with IRS Appeals on an acceptable basis, the Fund plans to pursue judicial remedies, which may include filing a complaint in federal district court or the United States Court of Federal Claims.